Disk-kun

 Lesson #1: Label Art Lies

-Take a close look at the cartridge below.
+Take a close look at the Rockman 7 cart to the right.
+Notice anything?

 Lesson #2: Numbers Lie

 I know.
 I know.
-You've been on eBay before and watched helplessly as you were outbid by lunatic bidders on that neat looking pirate cart.
-It's happened to me before.
+You’ve been on eBay before and watched helplessly as you were outbid by lunatic bidders on that neat looking pirate cart.
+It’s happens.
 People go crazy for pirates.
-I haven't figured out why.
-I like them myself, but with the good ones so hard to come by, it's really a gamble if you're paying high prices for just anything.
+With the good pirates so hard to come by, it’s really a gamble if you’re paying high prices and you have no idea what games are actually on the cart.

 Pirate carts with only one game on them are worth next to nothing.
-I wouldn't pay over $5 for one of those and probably closer to $3.
+I wouldn’t pay over $5 for one of those and probably closer to $3.
 Of course, it always depends on the game on the cart.
-If the game is, say, Snow Bros., it'll obviously go for much more, since it's a rarer game than, say, Super Mario Bros.
-3, which you can get that anywhere.
+If the game is, say, Recca: Summer Carnival ’92, it’ll obviously go for more, since it’s a rarer game than, say, Snow Bros. — the next cart to the right, — which you can find pirated almost anywhere you look.

-These are the single cart (sometimes found on multi-carts) to look out for.
-They're definitely the hardest to come by:
+These are the single cart (sometimes these games are found on multicarts) to look out for.
+They’re definitely the hardest to come by:

 Aladdin